 The system is an interlinked series of algorithms, or pathways, that link clinical questions and care advice, leading to clinical endpoints.
-Non-clinical call handlers are presented with a series of questions.
+Non-clinical Health Advisors are presented with a series of questions.
 Based on the answers given, the most appropriate clinical response with a specific level of care and the time frame, is reached.

 Questions are asked in a clinical hierarchy, so life-threatening questions are asked early in the call, progressing through to questions about less urgent symptoms.